 As we age, our homes become increasingly important to us.
 They’re not just a roof over our heads or a place to store our stuff—they’re a reflection of our lives, filled with memories and laughter.
-That’s why it’s so important to make sure our homes are well-protected, and that starts with having the right home insurance.
+That’s why it’s so important to ensure our homes are well-protected, starting with having the right home insurance.

 Types of Home Insurance Coverage for Seniors

 While some types of insurance remain the same, others need to be modified to reflect new circumstances.
-Home insurance covers the dwelling itself, while homeowners insurance covers the dwelling and the belongings inside.
+Home insurance covers the dwelling itself, while homeowners insurance covers the dwelling and its contents.

 There are three main types of home insurance coverage: dwelling, personal property, and liability.

-Dwelling coverage protects the physical structure of your home from events like fire, wind, and hail.
+Dwelling coverage protects your home’s physical structure from events like fire, wind, and hail.
 If your home is damaged or destroyed, dwelling coverage will help pay to repair or rebuild it.

 Personal property coverage protects your belongings from events like fire, theft, and vandalism.
 If your belongings are damaged or destroyed, personal property coverage will help pay to repair or replace them.